thinkocapo/willcapio/README.md

 SKATEBOARDERS
 pics of me, skaters in other countries.

-Got lost on way to beach, Barranquilla photo

-pics from : breckenridge hostel, ukrainian toys in store,

 SOFTWARE JOURNEY
-story of why i started programming...?
+the story of why i started programming

+florida hockey photo. jetski.

 ## Code Page for Part II
 My favorite languages...